nyujacky/NinjaBrawl/README.md

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Write a basic entry file.

-**Day 2**: Render a ship and background, and allow movement as well as shooting of projectiles.
+**Day 2**: Render a character and background, and allow movement as well as shooting of projectiles.

-**Day 3**: Allow two ships to be controlled with different buttons.
+**Day 3**: Allow two character to be controlled with different buttons.

 **Day 4**: Allow reset of game, fully playable game.